a letter: 2 april 2009

-peace corps journaling kept me sane. i was journaling a lot. i was also writing TONS of letters. my mom and dad (and even a few friends) kept them for me. and they returned them when i came back to the us. i am reading them for the first time since writing them!
+while i was in peace corps, i journaled a lot. but i also wrote a TON of letters. and my mom and dad (and a few friends) kept these and gave them to me when i came back to the us. i haven’t read or gone through them until now!

 enjoy this letter from me to my mom and dad!